saryazdi/Duckietown-Object-Detection-LFV/README.md

 <h1>Duckietown LFV using Pure Pursuit and Object Detection</h1>
-<h2>Controller: Pure Pursuit (modified)</h2>
+<h2>Lane Following</h2>
 We use a modified version of pure pursuit controller for lane following which can be found <a href="https://github.com/saryazdi/pp-navigation">here</a>.
 To learn about the pure pursuit, you can check out <a href="https://www.ri.cmu.edu/pub_files/pub3/coulter_r_craig_1992_1/coulter_r_craig_1992_1.pdf">this paper</a>.
 We use the following modifications on pure pursuit:
 <h3>Finding the Target Point</h3>
-- One of the biggest challenges here is getting the path from our input image.
-We avoided finding the path by directly estimating our target point:
+We avoided the need for finding the path by directly estimating our target point.
 <ul>
   <li>We take the average of the points on the yellow lane, and with some offset to the right, we will have an estimate of our target point.</li>
   <li>If we are not seeing the yellow lane, we will take the average of the points on our white lane, and offset that point to the left to get an estimate of our target point.</li>